penduan/wasm-leveldb/README.md

 # wasm-leveldb
-Port of leveldb to WebAssembly with Emscripten
+Port of leveldb to WebAssembly with Emscripten.a simple implementation method with `embind`.